Trump names North Korea a state sponsor of terrorism

 "Once relisted, it will be easier to drive them from global financial systems and convince other world partners to detect the channels North Korea uses to fund its nuclear development," Thae said.

-Adding them back to the list will also increase the effectiveness of sanctions, he added.
+Returning the country to the list will also increase the effectiveness of sanctions, he added.

 Thae was No. 2 in the North Korean embassy in London before he escaped with his wife and two sons, arriving in South Korea in 2016.